 Notes

-Room Temp: Keep covered at room temp for up to 3 days.
-Add frosting to exposed slices to prevent drying.
+Room Temperature: Keep the cake covered on the counter for up to 3 days.
+Add a little frosting to cut sides to keep them from drying out.

-Fridge: Store in a cake keeper or loosely wrapped—lasts up to 1 week.
+Refrigerator: Store in a cake dome or loosely wrapped in the fridge for up to 1 week.

-Freezer: Freeze whole or sliced, wrapped tightly in plastic and foil.
+Freezer: Freeze whole or sliced—just wrap tightly in plastic wrap and foil.
 Good for up to 3 months.
-Thaw overnight in the fridge.
+To serve, thaw overnight in the fridge and bring to room temp.